-Having low vitamin C levels in your diet could make you three times as likely to have inflammatory arthritis.
+Having low vitamin C levels in your diet could make you three times as likely to have inflammatory arthritis, making these vitamins perfect for shoulder pain.
 A deficiency of vitamin C is also linked to spinal pain.
-However, do not overdo the intake of these supplements as prolonged use if your levels are already fine might aggravate osteoarthritis.
+However, do not overdo the intake of these supplements of vitamins for muscle pain and joints as prolonged use if your levels are already fine might aggravate osteoarthritis.

 Pain Relief Gels and Sprays

 While vitamins can help your body get stronger and alleviate some of the problems linked to pain, there are times when you need something more immediate.
 Pain relief remedies are available in the form of pain relief sprays, gels, and ointments.
 Omnigel is a popular topical pain relief treatment that offers respite from aches and pains linked to arthritis, sports injuries, sprains, and more.
-Easy-to-use, it only needs to be applied to the area where you are experiencing pain for easing of not just the pain but also any associated inflammation and stiffness.
+Easy to use, it only needs to be applied to the area where you are experiencing pain for easing not just the pain but also any associated inflammation and stiffness.
 Omnigel is available at pharmacies across the country as well as online and is a convenient pain relief remedy for most common ailments.